tetcoin/tetcore-node-windows/README.md

-# Tetcore Node Template
+# Tetcore Node Windows

-A new FABRIC-based Tetcore node, ready for hacking :rocket:
+A new FABRIC-based Tetcore Node for Windows, ready for hacking :rocket:

 ## Local Development